 Stings a little, doesn’t it, but think about your own web traffic surfing habits.
 When you land on a web site – whether through a search engine results page (SERP), a landing page, or from a link connected to another web site, do you think about the owner of the web site?
 Do you care that she’s got a kid in college?
 Do you wonder if he’s making money with that web site?

 No, because the simple fact is – nobody cares about you, your needs, your dreams and visions.
 Site visitors want to know one thing – what’s in it for me?
 And if you can explain to a site visitor what’s in it for her in 6.4 seconds, you just might make a sale.
-And if you make enough sales, you just might be a web success.
+Additionally, if you make enough sales, you just might be a web success.
 And above else, avoid these barriers .

 Your Web Site Traffic Objectives

 When you start to develop your digital business model one of the first considerations you’ll make is to define your objectives for your web site.
 Are you trying to make a sale?
 Capture an email address?
 Collect visitor data on the “form” page?
 How about getting the visitor to pick up the telephone and call you right then and there?
+Are telephone sales part of your business plan?

 These objectives are sometimes called the most desired actions or MDAs.
 It’s the most positive outcome you expect when a visitor lands on your site.
 But here’s the thing – your MDA isn’t necessarily the site visitor’s MDA.